Leading a Fellowship

 b.
 For security purposes, we advise in-home groups be "Closed Groups" and only include well-known and trusted friends.

 c.
-We recommend “Open Groups” be in public or neutral locations (not in a home) where new-comers/strangers can be safely welcomed.
+“Open Groups” are open to strangers as new-comers.
+We recommend “Open Groups” be in public or neutral locations (not in a home) where the group can safely welcome new-comers/strangers.

 i.
-Open groups require arranging for a meeting room in a public space (such as in restaurants, cafés, hotels, community centers, or conference centers, etc.) and may incur extra expenses for the room rental.
+Open groups require arranging for a meeting room in a public space (such as in restaurants, cafés, hotel meeting rooms, community centers, or conference centers, etc.) and may incur extra expenses for the room rental.
 Some restaurants will provide a free meeting room with the understanding that the group will buy food & drinks.
 Leaders are encouraged to speak to managers about such arrangements.

 ii.
 The leader of an open group can choose to be publicly posted as a CLF fellowship on our website, and can open the group to receive visitor referrals from CLF.
 We post fellowships with the understanding they are only using Christ-life teaching materials and are not commingling teachings from other ministries.

 d.
-Everyone needs to learn the Christ-life message by starting with the very important basics first.
-As your fellowship grows, you will have new members join while the group is in the middle of more advanced teaching material.
+Everyone needs to learn the Christ-life message by starting with the very important basic lessons first.
+As your fellowship grows, you may have new members join while the group is in the middle of more advanced teaching material.
 Newcomers likely are completely unfamiliar with the Christ-life message and need to start at the beginning.
 Therefore, we offer two alternatives to choose from:

-This ensures everyone starts a teaching series together and progresses together, preventing people from jumping in mid-stream, in the middle of a teaching series or book.
+This ensures everyone starts a teaching series together and progresses together, preventing people from jumping in mid-stream, in the middle of a teaching series or book without adequate basic understanding.

-e.
 Fellowships should meet often enough to keep people connected and engaged with the teaching as well as forming social bonds with each other.
 Groups meet weekly, bi-weekly, or, at the minimum, monthly.
 The schedule of a fellowship should be consistent, well-communicated, and planned out to fit life's seasons, taking into account holidays, people’s lives, and family time.
 Some meet weekly without interruption as regular "church" time.
 A focused Bible study may be offered for a term, followed by a short break before the next study.
 Time off may be needed during holidays or vacation times and resumed for the next focused study period.
+Frequent attendance results in progress in learning, and friendly support can be stimulating and motivating.
+The focused Bible studies need to be approached with commitment to complete the lessons, whether in an 8-week session in the Fundamentals or completing a CLF book study.

 a.
 CLF provides a very large online library of teaching materials covering a broad list of topics.
 Find the Christ-life Library at www.grace-media.net/fellowship-library.
-Books can be ordered through the Christ-life store or, if you are outside North America, contact your regional CLF representative to order.
+Also, books and ebooks can be ordered through the Christ-life store or, if you are outside North America, contact your regional CLF representative to order.
 (International CLF reps listed here.)
+Several of Warren Litzman's books and ebooks can also be found at popular online retailers, such as Amazon, Apple books, Barnes & Nobel, KOBO, Scribd, Goodreads, etc. Check your favorite online book store.

-c.
-All CLF materials are copyrighted and may not be copied, translated, published, or distributed aside from the CLF offices and store.
-We require our leaders read, honor, and ensure the groups honor our copyright and translation policy at www.christ-life.org/copyrights.
+e.
+All CLF materials are copyrighted and may not be copied, translated, published, or distributed, including copies or files downloads, other than distributing materials purchased from the CLF offices and store.
+We require our leaders read and honor, and ensure their groups honor, our copyright and translation policy at www.christ-life.org/copyrights.
 If you have questions or see a problem, please contact us using the Contact form.

 To guard against commingling and confusion, we ask that all Christ-life fellowships stick to Christ-life Fellowship teaching materials alone and refrain from adding other teaching materials to their studies.
 Other teachings do not know our most basic and necessary concepts, such as dividing soul and spirit, the birthing, rightly dividing Scriptures, and terminology definitions.
 These differences would only confuse Bible students.
 Christ-life Fellowship's very large library, with a broad range of topics, will start with basic concepts and build upon them to develop a fuller theological understanding which will allow the student to continue to learn and grow in their own Bible studies as the Holy Spirit leads.